ltalluto/vu_datenanalyse/index.md

 * Apply multivariate statistics in R or Canoco.
 * Interpret (with the help of visualisation) multivariate analyses in terms of the original variables.

+### Assessment
+Students will be graded based on their participation during the exercise sessions (40%) and on a final group project and presentation (60%).
+Project details will be provided the first day of class.
+Note that attendence is mandatory.

 ### Schedule

 Morning sessions will be from 9-12, afternoon from 13-16.